 Presented by the Arts Village in collaboration with Arts NC State and NC State University Libraries

 Join us for a series of programs illustrating how the arts overlap and enhance STEM careers and studies.
 Guest speakers from across campus will address how they use the arts in their work.
-All events are open to the NC State community with the exception of one event on 11/9 for members of the Arts Village.
+All events are open to the NC State community with the exception of the events on Nov.
+15 and 16 which are only open to Arts Village.

 Dr. Matt Bertone, director, Plant Disease and Insect Clinic

 Monday, Nov.
 13, 4 p.m., Hill Library 2nd floor conference room, East Wing Room 2111

 Join Dr. Matt Bertone as he discusses his use of digital macro photography techniques, with a particular focus on the biological sciences.
 Students will be able to participate in a hands-on workshop that shows the complexities of macro photography.

 Using Art With Worldbuilding Purpose with angela gay-audre